iyersume/ml-projects/capstone/report.md

 some of the negative predictions.
 The author believes boosted trees would yield best results if tuned correctly.

 The `year` feature being important is surprising, but understandable since this is data for limited years - there could be year-specific trends, which might get washed out if the analysis is run on multiple years.
 Re-running this analysis on a bigger dataset would be an interesting exercise.

 An additional analysis that was outside the scope of this study is to embed the data, with metro and other transportation information.
 Bike rentals are expected to have a strong correlation with the availability of public transportation systems.
 (Example: do bike rentals increase in evening if public transportation becomes less frequent?).

 ### References
 [1] Fanaee-T, H. & Gama, J. Prog Artif Intell (2014) 2: 113. doi:10.1007/s13748-013-0040-3
 [2] Scikit-learn: Machine Learning in Python, Pedregosa et al., JMLR 12, pp. 2825-2830, 2011.
+[3] Bike sharing Kaggle competition: https://www.kaggle.com/c/bike-sharing-demand#evaluation

 ---------------